crystal-lang/crystal-book/docs/tutorials/basics/70_collections.md

 **Any empty?**

-And in the second example we return if there is an empty string in the array.
+And in the second example we return if there is an empty string.

 ```{.crystal .crystal-play}
 arr = ["Crystal", "A", "language", "for", "humans", "and", "computers"]